How it works

 Need help with the Attest platform?
 Get answers and chat with the team.

-All brands should track their brand performance—and their competitors’—to make sure you stay on top of changes that might affect your customer acquisition and retention.
-Brand management software gives marketers the tools to design, deliver and measure the perception and awareness of a brand.
+All brands should track their brand equity and performance—and their competitors’—to make sure you stay on top of changes that might affect your customer acquisition and retention.
+Brand management software gives marketers the tools to design, deliver and measure the perception, purpose and awareness of a brand.

 With the right brand management tools, you can control your brand both locally and globally, giving every market the attention it needs.

-There’s a big range of brand management tools out there, each with its own variety of features and functionalities.
-Some tools are used to create effective roadmaps for brand managers, agencies, and partners to follow.
+There’s a big range of brand management solutions out there, each with its own variety of features and functionalities.
+Some tools are used to create effective roadmaps for brand managers, agencies, CEOs and partners to follow.

 Other brand management software provides a centralized database of brand assets to ensure brand consistency.